Calculating coverage reduction

 You can reduce coverage amounts by a percent, or to a flat amount based on an employee's age by assigning a coverage reduction table to the benefit plan.

-• determines the coverage amount
+• Determine the coverage amount.

 The reduced coverage amount is the greater amount.